ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Initial installation of the client software on a particular machine, supervisor or registration officer will download an installable software (setup kit) from an admin portal.
 Then unzip the setup kit and install it in the client machine.

-When a Registration Officer or Supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the user to download the setup kit to the storage location chosen by the user
+When a Registration Officer or Supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the operator to download the setup kit to the storage location chosen by the operator

 1. User then unzips the setup kit.
 1. Extract the files and folders from the zip file to the chosen location.
-1. Allows user to verify that the files and folder structure are as described in the design document.
+1. Allows the operator to verify that the files and folder structure are as described in the design document.
 1. System captures and stores the download transaction details for audit purpose (except PII data).

 #### B. Update the client software from the server
 If a software update is available, then the system will provide an option to supervisor or registration officer to update either immediately or later.
-If the maximum number of days without software update has been exceeded, then the system will mandate a user to update the software.
+If the maximum number of days without software update has been exceeded, then the system will mandate an operator to update the software.

 The system follows the following steps during the update process:
 1. When the client is online, the system automatically checks for updates if available.